Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/paths-of-power.md

 You also bypass resistances and immunities with your Arcane Specialty.

 ## Final Destination
 At 25th level, your research of your Arcane Specialty has reached a state of perfection, a state of both flexibility and strength, weight and agility.
 When you cast your Arcane Specialty, you can expend a spell slot of 5th level or lower.
-When you do so, you immediately cast the cantrip an additional number of times equal to half the level of the spell slot expended, rounded up.
+When you do so, you multiply the damage the spell deals by half the level of the expended spell slot, rounded up.